rfcx/rfcx-api/DEPLOYMENT_NOTES.md

 ## next version

 - Expect some errors from Explorer due to removal of `is_deleted`, `is_public`, and `created_by=collaborators` on `GET /streams`
+- Restoring streams and projects is no longer supported

 ## v1.0.16